Getting Started

 Skills On demand Agent uses debugging protocol when stuck, guardrails before/after writing code

-Workflows Slash commands Use /orchestrator for features, /quick-fix for bugs, /audit for reviews
+Workflows Slash commands Use /workflow-solo for features, /bugfix for bugs, /audit for reviews

 Quick Tour